 If you have an idea for an “I Can’t,” either to attend or to facilitate, head to the Suggestion Box at bottom of page

+‘Member summer camp?
+Where you learned, participated, and stretched yourself amongst an invigorating blend of familiar and new faces?
+Where you were led by welcoming, low-key counselors in a welcoming, low-key environment where the only item on your Packing List was a bag of “I’ll try”?
 In Mac & Cheese Productions’ I Can’t series, adults state they’re unable to do something, they try it with a bunch of other adults who also “can’t,” and everyone proves themselves wrong and not only does the thing, but enjoys it and says, “That wasn’t so bad.
 In fact, kinda fun.
 Good for me!
 What’s next?!”

 Sample of Past Offerings

 - Buy a home

 - Have a dog

-Figure out what I want to do in life
+- Figure out what I want to do in life

-Put on makeup
+- Put on makeup

 "Saya, I just wanted to say thank you.
 I was really scared about taking (I Can't: Improv), but you and Pete did such a great job of making a space where there was no room for fear and insecurity.
-It was really helpful for me to be there.
-Thanks again!"
+It was really helpful for me to be there."